near/docs/docs/tutorials/contracts/fts/simple-fts.md

 near call ft.examples.testnet ft_mint '{"receiver_id": "'$me'", "amount": "25"}' --deposit 0.1 --accountId $ID
 ```

-To view tokens owned by an account you can call the NFT contract with the following `near-cli` command:
+To view tokens owned by an account you can call the FT contract with the following `near-cli` command:

 ```bash
 near view ft.examples.testnet ft_balance_of '{"account_id": "'$ID'"}'